jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 - If the two expression datasets come from the same platform and contain the same gene list, no Z-transformation will be performed.
 Otherwise, Z-transformation is suggested to be performed before combining these two datasets.
 - The merged ExpressionSet class object will include a new phenotype column set by `group_col_name`, this column is used to distinguish each sample's original dataset.
 - No batch effect will be removed during combination by default.
 It is strongly suggested to check the sample clustering results before trying to remove the batch (User could follow the pipeline in the following Step 3).
-Generally, batch effect exists for microarray dataset but not for RNA-Seq dataset with the same protocal.
+Generally, batch effect exists for microarray dataset but not for RNA-Seq dataset with the same protocol.

 ----------